Pilou97/rock-n-rollup/doc/src/services/ticket-upgrade.md

 # fn main(){}
 ```

-Then when your kernel will receive a root hash from this contract it will proceed to the installation of your new kernel.
+Then when your kernel will receive a root hash from this contract, it will proceed to the installation of your new kernel.

 ## Split your kernel